 - cramping – this may be worse or better than before you were pregnant

 - small blood clots in your periods

-If you have had blood clots in your period that have lasted a week, or have much heavier blood loss than you have had before, you should speak to your midwife, health visitor or GP.
+If you have blood clots in your period, or have much heavier blood loss than you have had before, you should speak to your midwife, health visitor or GP.

 When would I be able to get pregnant again?